lassekongo83/stilo-themes/README.md

 Xfce users can change themes in `Settings > Appearance` and `Settings > Window manager`

 #### Removing the themes

+To be safe from any gnome-shell crashes or weird behavior, change the gnome-shell theme to another one before removing the theme.

 As root, remove the `Stilo Stiloetto Stilo-dark Stiloetto-dark` folders located in `/usr/share/themes`